aabbtree77/esp32-vpn/README.md

 - HiveMQ with [“Server closed connection without DISCONNECT.”](https://community.hivemq.com/t/connection-fail-in-hivemq-cloud/579/4)

-- Remote desktop control horrors.
+- Remote desktop control (RDC) horrors.
 Router port forwarding is a waste of time, though it could be a quick solution when it works, clf. [this SO question](https://stackoverflow.com/questions/54878001/cannot-get-mosquitto-to-allow-connection-from-outside-local-network), [canyouseeme.org](https://canyouseeme.org/), [yougetsignal.com](https://www.yougetsignal.com/tools/open-ports/)...
 Remmina will not punch through every NAT though.
 TeamViewer/AnyDesk alikes are expensive, complex, opaque "Web2" SaaS solutions.

-RustDesk could be an interesting OSS alternative, but it is a complex system and there exist [some doubts](https://news.ycombinator.com/item?id=29479503) about its server component.
-This is a Rust world and also AGPL, which also looks "Web2ish".
-I prefer [Hyprspace](https://github.com/hyprspace) which is a minimal, Apache-licensed way, with its go-libp2p (MIT-licensed) stack centered around IPFS.
+Considering RDC, RustDesk could be an interesting OSS alternative, but it is a complex system and there exist [some doubts](https://news.ycombinator.com/item?id=29479503) about its server component.
+This is a Rust world, and also AGPL.
+It looks "Web2ish".
+I prefer [Hyprspace](https://github.com/hyprspace) which is a minimal, Apache-licensed way just to tap into a remote computer with ssh.
+It uses go-libp2p MIT-licensed stack centered around IPFS.

 ## Some Photos